larytet/mcachego/README.md

-Yet another Go cache
-I need the fastest possible implementation with optional synchronising
+Yet another Go cache.
+I need the fastest possible implementation with optional synchronizaton

 * Carefully avoid allocations from the heap in the Store()/Laod() API
 * Use runtime.nanotime()